Prison officer: Training

-Corrections officers' training will vary from jurisdiction to jurisdiction as well as facility to facility depending on the legislated power given, the nature of the facilities, or even the socioeconomics of the region.
+Corrections officers' training will vary from jurisdiction to jurisdiction as well as facility to facility depending on the legislated power given, the nature of the facilities, or even the socioeconomic of the region.
+In the United States, both Federal and State Correctional Officers attend Correctional Academies similar to Police or other Law Enforcement raining academies, these will vary from state to state.

 Training may be provided by external agencies or at the facility with a peer-group or supervisor instructor.
 In North America, standard training usually includes: